 Frequently asked questions

-How old do I have to be tattooed?
+How old must I be to be tattooed?

 In the great state of New York , you must be at least 18, there are no parental

 If you would like to make an appointment, email, contact on social media, or stop by the shop for a consultation.
 All of our artists handle their own bookings.
 Many quotes and consultations can be done online.
 A non-refundable deposit will be required to hold the appointment, amount being set by the artist.
 Deposits come off the cost of your tattoo and are forfeited with no-shows, late cancellations, and unreasonable lateness.

 How much is my tattoo going to cost?

 We charge $150 per hour depending on the piece, with a $100 minimum.
 Some of our artists are very fast and decide to charge by the piece instead.
 Any budget restraints should always be discussed in advance.